Entering the European market for candles

 E-commerce

-E-commerce is growing, especially since the COVID-19 pandemic.
-Your best way to benefit from this, is by supplying to a European wholesaler or retailer with a strong online presence.
-For most producers, this is not a separate channel.
-Catering to buyers that sell online does not differ from your regular business.
-Retailers often combine online and offline channels, but the way of supplying to them is the same.
+E-commerce has grown in recent years.
+Your easiest way to benefit is by supplying to a European wholesaler or retailer with a strong online presence.
+This is usually not a separate channel.
+Retailers often combine online and offline channels, and the way of supplying to them is the same.
 Companies that only sell online also need to take stock before they can sell.

 Direct business-to-consumer (B2C) sales

 Selling directly to European consumers via your own website can be complicated and costly.
 You are responsible for factors like aftersales obligations and payment systems for consumer use.
 For most exporters from developing countries this is not feasible.
-In addition, according to Dutch consumer association Consumentenbond Dutch consumers buy less from non-EU web shops since new EU VAT rules were rolled out in July 2021.
-This makes direct online sales even less attractive.
+In addition, according to Dutch consumer association Consumentenbond, Dutch consumers bought less from non-EU web shops after new EU VAT rules were rolled out in 2021.
+This could make direct online sales even less attractive.

 Tips: